QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-01-09-mapping_audio.md

 4. For `FMOD Global Parameter` type in exactly: `AmbSwitch`
 5. Enable `Use Door Check Feature` if your Transition BP contains doors
 6. You cannot add elements to `Doors Open`, this is supposed to self-populate via the BP's construction script.

->The following part needs further clarification

-7. Zack recommends for `Global Parameter IN` to be set to `1` & `Global Parameter OUT` to be set to `0`
+7. Se the `Global Parameter IN` to be set to `1` & `Global Parameter OUT` to be set to `0`

-    * These are more artistic values and hard to describe **ZACK SHOULD WRITE SOMETHING HERE WINK WINK**
-    * Its unsure whether `Global Parameter OUT` should be set for 0 for Interior sections
-8. You do not need to edit `Min/Max Range OUTSIDE/INSIDE` values, but I believe these need some further clarification from ZACK especially for Interior-to-Interior transitions.
-    * There us probably more nuance to it as transitioning does affect the Ambient volume noticable from Interior-to-Interior.
-9. I do not know what entirely what `Distance Along Spline Theshold` accomplishes.
+#### Part 5.3 Properties for INDOOR-to-INDOOR Transitions
+1. Select the appropriate reverbs for your rooms for `ReverbIN` & `ReverbOUT`
+4. Thats it!
+You don't need to modify any of the other properties like above.
+It is actually recommended not to modify anything else as the BP has checks that will mess up audio for smooth Interior transitions.

 ## Setting up OST Triggers